-LEAK-state (Figure 6A): The LEAK-state is defined as a state of mitochondrial respiration when $O_2$ flux mainly compensates for ion leaks in the kinetically-saturating concentrations of O2, respiratory fuel substrates and Pi.
+LEAK-state (Figure 6A):

+The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2, respiratory fuel substrates and Pi.
 LEAKrespiration is measured to obtain estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.

-the Adjustment of nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.
+Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.

-Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
-The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the protonmotive downhill without coupling phosphorylation (Figure 6A).
-The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), it is a temperaturedependent property of the mtIM and may be enhanced due to possible contaminations by free
+• Proton leak and uncoupled respiration: The intrinsic proton leak is the uncoupled leak current protons in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling phosphorylation (Figure 6A).
+The proton leak flux depends non-linearly on the protonmotive force (Garlid 1989; etal.
+Divakaruni and Brand 2011), it is a temperaturedependent property of the